 Since the mid-2000s, the value of U.S. dairy product commercial exports has grown tremendously.
 Before that, there were sporadic periods of significant dairy exports, but they were often subsidized by the U.S. Government.
 As the United States has become more of a global dairy market player, the U.S. dairy market has faced greater variability in demand and prices.
 The United States will compete with other large dairy producers, such as New Zealand, the European Union (EU), and Australia, to increase market share in the future.

-The Uruguay Round led to the establishment of the WTO on January 1, 1995.
-Before the WTO Agreement on Agriculture, the United States employed explicit dairy product import quotas to shield the domestic dairy industry and Federal price support programs from international dairy markets.
+A series of trade negotiations known as the Uruguay Round led to the establishment of the World Trade Organization (WTO) on January 1, 1995.
+Before establishment of the WTO, the United States employed explicit dairy product import quotas to shield the domestic dairy industry and Federal price support programs from international dairy markets.
 As a member of the WTO, the United States, along with many other dairy-trading countries, established tariff rate quotas (TRQs) for dairy products.
 The TRQs allow imports at very low tariffs up to fixed amounts.
 Any additional imports are subject to very high tariffs.
 Many of the individual TRQs are administered through licenses for imports of specific products from specific countries or regions.
 Imports have further been liberalized through FTAs, leading to higher U.S. imports from several countries, especially from Mexico and Australia.

 On February 4, 2016, representatives from 12 countries signed the Trans-Pacific Partnership Agreement (TPP).
-The agreement is expected to increase opportunities for dairy exports and to allow greater access for dairy imports.
 For the TPP to become effective, it will need to be approved by member countries.
+If approved, the Agreement is expected to increase opportunities for dairy exports and allow greater access for dairy imports.

-The Transatlantic Trade and Investment Partnership (T-TIP) is a trade agreement that is being negotiated between the United States and the EU.
-The T-TIP negotiations are aimed are reducing tariff and non-tariff barriers in countries representing about 40 percent of the world’s gross domestic product.
+On July 12, 2013, the United States and the European Union began a negotiations for an agreement called the Transatlantic Trade and Investment Partnership (T-TIP).
+The T-TIP negotiations are aimed at reducing tariff and non-tariff barriers in countries representing about 40 percent of the world’s gross domestic product.